 Strategic.
 Responsive.
 Collaborative.
 Cost-Effective.

 I am a labor and employment lawyer.
-For over fifteen years, I have devoted my practice to representing businesses with regard to their employment issues.
+For approximately twenty years, I have devoted my practice to representing businesses with regard to their employment issues.
 A significant part of my practice consists of counseling employers with respect to their day-to-day employment issues, such as effective hiring, tricky terminations, performance management and/or managing leaves of absence.
 I often tell my clients that a 30-minute phone call with me can help them to be proactive, recognize and evaluate legal risks, and may avoid a legal claim later on.

-When litigation is unavoidable, I provide strategic and cost-effective representation to employers at the agency level (EEOC, DOL, MCAD or CHRO) and in state and federal courts.
+When litigation is unavoidable, I provide strategic and cost-effective representation to employers at the agency level (EEOC, DOL, MCAD, CHRO or NHCHR) and in state and federal courts.
 I have represented clients of all sizes in cases alleging wrongful termination, whistleblower violations, employment discrimination (whether based on age, gender, race, disability, or other legally protected characteristic), sexual harassment, defamation, breach of contract (including non-compete violations), constructive discharge, FMLA interference and retaliation, Worker’s Comp retaliation, wage and hour violations and reasonable accommodation issues.
 As with my employment counseling practice, I partner with my clients to collaborate on a litigation strategy that takes into account a business’s goals for the litigation, overall business goals and legal budget.
 I have experience with alternative dispute resolution (ADR), and regularly counsel clients on ADR as an option in appropriate cases.

 I also develop and present employee training programs for clients.
 These training programs cover a variety of topics, from sexual harassment awareness and prevention, (which is required training for supervisors in Connecticut, and recommended training for employees in Massachusetts), to employment law basics for managers and human resource departments.
 These training programs not only provide useful information and training to employees, but can often help employers defend against certain types of employment claims, by demonstrating that the employer took an issue seriously enough to train its employees on appropriate behavior.